ValueInMotion/value-in-motion-agent/README.md

 - Lean waste auto-detected

-# VII.
+# VIII.
 Proof of Concept

 **The Agentic Audit**